On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Discussion

-The intuition behind this conjecture is as follows: the ERM sees the geometry of $\cF$ with respect to $\PP_n$ rather than $\PP$, and perturbing the data points $X_1,\ldots,X_n$ by $\delta_1,\ldots,\delta_n$ can change the finite-dimensional geometry of the projected function class, reducing the ``stability'' of $\erm$.
-This is because $\erm$ is not a Lipschitz function in the data $\vec X$ with respect to the $L_2(\PP)$-norm, in contrast to its Lipschitz properties in $\vec \xi$ with respect to the $L_2(\PPf)$-norm.
-Only if the upper and lower isometry constants are small, say of the order $\nms$ does the metric geometry of $\cF_n$ not depend too much on $\vec X$, up to $\nms$, in which case we expect the variance to be bounded by $\nms$.
+\end{conjecture} This conjecture implies that the bound of Theorem \ref{T:Rnd} cannot be improved \textbf{without} additional assumptions.
+The intuition behind this conjecture is as follows: the ERM sees the geometry of

+and perturbing the data points $X_1,\ldots,X_n$ in ``adversarial'' way by some small $\delta_1,\ldots,\delta_n \in \cX$ may change the geometry of $\cF_n$, and it will reduce the ``stability'' of $\erm$ in terms of $L_2(\PP)$.
+It mainly follows from the fact that $\erm$ may not be a Lipschitz function in the data $\vec X$ with respect to the $L_2(\PP)$-norm, in contrast to its Lipschitzness in the observations (i.e, with respect to the $L_2(\PPf)$-norm).

-Our confidence that this is the correct explanation for the appearance of $\cI_U(n, \PP)$, rather than some other phenomenon, derives from Theorem \ref{T:RndLowerIso}, which precisely states that the expected conditional variance of $\erm$ is upper bounded by the lower isometry radius, i.e.
+Our confidence that this is the correct explanation for the appearance of $\cI_{U}(n)$, rather than some other phenomenon, derives from Theorem \ref{T:RndLowerIso}, which precisely states that the expected conditional variance of $\erm$ is upper bounded by the lower isometry radius, i.e.

-Therefore, if Conjecture \ref{Conj:UI} is correct and there are models in which $\sup_{\ft \in \cF} V(\erm) \gtrsim \eps_U^2 \gg \cI_L(n, \PP)$, this must be due to the variance of conditional expectations:
+Therefore, if Conjecture \ref{Conj:UI} is correct and there are models in which $\cV(\erm,\cF,\PP) \gtrsim \eps_U^2 \gg \cI_L(n)$, this must be due to the variance of conditional expectations:

 and $V\left(\E_{\vec \xi}\left[\erm|\vec X\right]\right)$ is precisely the error term which captures how the geometry of $\cF$ varies under different realizations.